Bruce Bochy: 2015

 On April 3, 2015, the Giants announced Bochy had signed a contract extension through the 2019 season.
 On June 10, 2015, Bochy recorded his 700th win as Giants manager, making him the fourth in history to win at least 700 games for two different teams, joining Sparky Anderson, Tony La Russa, and Jim Leyland.
 The milestone came on the same night that Chris Heston threw a no-hitter for the Giants, the fifth no-hitter by the Giants under Bochy (Jonathan Sánchez in 2009; Matt Cain's perfect game in 2012; and Tim Lincecum in 2013 and 2014).
-On September 27, 2015, Bochy became the 16th manager to record 1,700 wins.
+On September 27, 2015 at O.co Coliseum, in a 5–4 win over the Oakland Athletics, Bochy became the 16th manager in Major League history to record 1,700 career wins.
 The Giants finished with an 84–78 record and missed the playoffs in 2015.

+2016

 On June 26, 2016, Bochy recorded his 800th win as Giants manager.
 On June 30, Bochy became the first manager since 1976 to intentionally forfeit the designated hitter, allowing Madison Bumgarner to bat for himself against the Oakland Athletics.
 With an 87–75 record, the Giants made the 2016 postseason as the second wild-card team, clinching on the final day of the regular season.
 The Giants defeated the New York Mets 3–0 in the NL Wild Card Game, their 11th straight postseason series win, dating back to 2010.
 The Giants lost the 2016 NLDS in four games to the Chicago Cubs, their first postseason series loss under Bochy.

+2017

 On April 9, 2017, at Petco Park, in a 5–3 win over the San Diego Padres, Bochy won his 840th game as Giants manager, tying Dusty Baker for the most wins in the West Coast portion of Giants history.
 The next day, in the Giants' home opener at AT&T Park and a 4–1 win over the Arizona Diamondbacks, Bochy surpassed Baker to become the all-time San Francisco Giants managerial wins leader.
-On May 3, 2017, Bochy became the 15th manager to reach 1,800 wins.
+On May 3, 2017 at Dodger Stadium, in a 4–1 win over the Los Angeles Dodgers, Bochy became the 15th manager in Major League history to reach 1,800 career wins.
 On September 25 at Chase Field, in a 9–2 win over the Arizona Diamondbacks, Bochy won his 900th career game as manager of the San Francisco Giants, making him the first manager in Major League history to win 900 games with two different teams.
 Expected to be postseason contenders in 2017, the Giants instead fell to 64–98, matching Bochy's worst record as a manager, and the Giants' worst since 1985.

+2018

+"If you're not prepared, it's not pressure you feel, it’s fear."